 - It takes 10 minutes to make this recipe which makes it perfect for busy days or even entertaining!

-- A few simple ingredients is all you’ll need.
+- A few simple ingredients are all you’ll need.

 - With a few swaps it can be healthy…or not!
 You choose!